Two bodies discovered in a sacred Anglesey lake. One four weeks old. One four decades.

 This time the action was set in the cold of winter as the characters braced themselves with the chills of frost.
 The action moved over to Rhosneigr, a very popular beach in Anglesey, with sea and windsurfers in summer months.
 A body is found in a lake of a country hotel owned by the same family for three generations.
 Again the author created some really good strong characters and I had my favourites.

 I really loved reading this book and was sad because I knew it was the last one.
 I’m hoping there will be more to come.
-There there was a gay kiss and I was absolutely thrilled as I read the words that brought the two men together and felt excited at the prospect of them getting together.
-That was a first me as I’ve never read that kind of book before and since learnt it’s called M/M book.
+There was a gay kiss and I was absolutely thrilled as I read the words that brought the two men together and felt excited at the prospect of them getting together.
+That was a first me as I’ve never read about that kind of love before and since learnt it’s called M/M book.
 (Male and Male), but why should that be confined to a book with a label?
 It’s just romance between two people.

 I loved and hated the ending.
 I hated it because there is a death, and I loved it because it was so cleverly written.
 Finally, I felt sad that I had come to the end as I’d have gladly bought every book in the series had there been more.